 East of England Cancer Alliance Patient Advisory Board

-On June 5th, Jaff (Secretary) and Suze (Chair) represented the MKCPP at an exploratory/preliminary conference in Cambridge with a view to setting up a Cancer Patient Advisory Board to work within the overall Cancer Alliance activities in the East of England.
+Recently Jaff (Secretary) and Suze (Chair) represented the MKCPP at an exploratory/preliminary conference in Cambridge with a view to setting up a Cancer Patient Advisory Board to work within the overall Cancer Alliance activities in the East of England.
 This has now worked through into a very interesting and potentially useful forum, and since its inception MKCPP representatives have attended all its meetings.

-Although here in MK we still have a strong clinical relationship with Oxford and the Thames Valley NHS region, in terms of the NHS’s STPs – Sustainability and Transformation Plans (affectionately known in some NHS circles as Sticky Toffee Puddings) currently MK seems to be partnered up with Bedford Hospital and Luton & Dunstable Hospital.
+Although here in MK we still have a strong clinical relationship with Oxford/Thames Valley NHS region, in terms of the NHS’s STPs – Sustainability and Transformation Plans (affectionately known in some NHS circles as Sticky Toffee Puddings) currently MK is partnered up with Bedford Hospital and Luton & Dunstable Hospital.
 That makes sense in non-NHS geographical terms but does raise questions about MK having one foot in two different NHS regional camps.

 Working Group: Patient Feedback Project

-The Patient Journal (version 2) was being distributed to all patients with new cancer diagnoses.
+The Patient Journal (version 3) was being distributed to all patients with new cancer diagnoses at MKUH.
 MKCPP core members were attending the Macmillan Unit to chat informally with patients and carers waiting for appointments.
 This was in addition to distribution of the Journals, to offer patients and carers the chance to record their feedback verbally if they preferred that to writing it down.

 Now, given that it seems patients and carers (perhaps understandably) are more inclined to give a “snapshot” view of their treatments, reactions, etc., we have devised a new and vastly simplified “MK Cancer Care Survey” folder which patients and/or carers can fill out themselves, but also can be used as a discussion document when our members chat informally with patients and carers in MKUH outpatients areas and elsewhere.
 This is far less intimidating than earlier incarnations, but all the same is designed to pick up on any problems.